All Episodes

 McCain delights in irritating people.

-It enhances his Maverick status.
+It enhances his maverick status.

 Yes, they absolutely do.

-That's that's that's what happens here.
+That's what happens here.

-Uh that's this is standard operating procedure.
+This is standard operating procedure.

 This is exactly what they think.

-Uh mark my words.
+Mark my words.

-So uh you know, November is not enough time for this to have been forgotten.
+So, you know, November is not enough time for this to have been forgotten.

-This is the kind of thing that'll cement votes Uh and cement people's frame of mind on this.
+This is the kind of thing that'll cement votes and cement people's frame of mind on this.

-Uh what I said was there is no elected conservative leadership in Washington.
+And so this is why I've been, folks, the past three weeks, what I said was there is no elected conservative leadership in Washington.

 Nobody leading a movement there.

-Um and the closest we've got to it is is some people in the House, and that's why we cannot afford to lose it.
+And the closest we've got to it is some people in the House.

-Uh back here in just a second.
+Back here in just a second.

 Stay with us.

-But our program will continue in much less time than that.
+The next update from the Capitol Hill Police in about 45 minutes, but our program will continue in much less time than that.